May You Be Immersed In Love Today

 I will know no wrong,

-Because the Love you possess is oh, so right.
+Because the Love you share is right.

-Where’s the Love on a Lovely Day?
+Where’s The Love On A Lovely Day?

 Friday, July 10, 2015